mcdviral/mcdviral.github.io/README.md

 # Downloads

 There are 18 sequences captured in as rosbags compressed with bz2 method.
-We split the data into different bag based on the sensors so that user can freely select the combo that suits their interest.
+We split the data into different bags based on the sensor type.
+User can freely select the combo that suits their interest.
+(To play all bag files under the same folder, one can use the `*` symbol, for e.g. `rosbag play ntu_day_01/*.bag`)

-**It is recommended that user reads through the [notes](Sensors.html) on each sensor to use the sensor data correctly.**
+It is recommended that user reads through the [notes](Sensors.html) on each sensor to use the sensor data correctly.

 *(Note: Currently only ntu_day_01 and kth_day_09 sequences may be downloadable.
 Others are still under development.)*